|

 Currently,

-Canadian Nexen Petroleum, DNO, DOVE energy, Calvally, OMV,
+Canadian Nexen, DNO, DOVE energy, Calvally, OMV and OXY.

 Oil in place

-estimated 7.9 Billion BBL and the Natural gas in place estimated
+estimated 10.4 Billion BBL and the Natural gas in place

-is 17 tcf and mostly consist of associated gas.
-The bulk of
+estimated is 18.2 tcf and mostly consist of associated gas.
+The block of

 country’s gas reserves are concentrated in the Marib-Al-Jawf